UAE’s World-Class Infrastructure: How It Boosts Property Values

 Time is Money: How Reduced Commutes Create Value

-The UAE's transportation revolution, featuring the Dubai Metro and an extensive highway network, has redefined the concept of "prime location" by drastically reducing commute times:
+The UAE's transportation revolution, which includes the Dubai Metro, and a vast highway network has transformed the concept of "prime location" by significantly reducing commuting times:

 Metro Magic in Dubai: